Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Related work

-\textbf{Adversarial attacks.} Identifying adversarial examples that can mislead a model is a dynamic field of research, with an increasing number of attacks being introduced \cite{szegedy2013, hinton2015distilling, moosavi2016deepfool, brendel2017decision, madry2017towards}.
-In this study, we concentrate on black box attacks, which do not have access to detailed model information, as these are more reflective of real-world scenarios.
-We evaluate our models against four types of attacks: random noise, common corruptions, transfer-based attacks, and decision-based attacks.
+\textbf{Adversarial attacks.} Identifying adversarial examples that can mislead modern neural networks is an active area of research, with a growing number of attack methods introduced in recent years \cite{szegedy2013, hinton2015distilling, moosavi2016deepfool, brendel2017decision, madry2017towards, guo2019simple}.
+In this work, we focus on black-box attacks, which do not require access to model gradients or parameters and therefore better reflect real-world threat models.
+We evaluate robustness against four classes of attacks: random noise, transfer-based attacks, decision-based attacks, and common corruptions.

-Random noise attacks involve applying noise sampled from known distributions (e.g., Gaussian, Uniform, and Salt and Pepper) to an input, see Appendix \ref{experiment setup}.
-Common corruptions correspond to distortions that can be found in real life computer vision applications (eg : motion blur) \cite{hendrycks2019benchmarking}.
-A transfer-based attack involves finding adversarial perturbations for a substitute model (an unregularized model in our case) and applying them to a target model.
-Evaluating robustness on transfer-based attacks is crucial because adversarial examples crafted for one model can also mislead another distinct model \cite{papernot2016transferability}.
-We find these perturbations by applying the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} to the substitute model.
-Such adversarial samples are computed as :

-where $x_{adv}$ is the adversarial example, $x$ denotes the original input image, $y$ denotes the original input label, $\theta$ denotes the model parameters and $L$ is the loss.
-A decision based attack is an attack which solely depends on the final model's decision.
-Evaluating robustness on them is key as they are applicable to real world black box models.
-Precisely, we evaluate robustness on a Boundary Attack introduced by \citet{brendel2017decision}.
-This attack starts from a large adversarial perturbation, and seeks to reduce the perturbation while remaining adversarial.
-Note that for such attack, the larger the perturbation size between the final adversarial image and the original image, the better in terms of robustness.
+Random noise attacks apply perturbations sampled from distributions such as Gaussian, Uniform, or Salt-and-Pepper noise.
+Transfer-based attacks craft adversarial examples on a substitute model—here, an unregularized baseline—and apply them to the target model, leveraging the transferability of adversarial perturbations across architectures \cite{papernot2016transferability}.
+We generate these perturbations using the Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining}.
+Decision-based attacks rely solely on model outputs.
+We evaluate robustness to the Boundary Attack \cite{brendel2017decision}, which iteratively reduces an initial large perturbation while keeping the example adversarial, and to SimBA \cite{guo2019simple}, a query-efficient black-box attack that applies coordinate-wise perturbations in pixel or DCT space and accepts updates that reduce the model’s confidence in the correct class.
+Finally, common corruptions correspond to real-world distortions (e.g., motion blur) and are taken from the CIFAR-10-C benchmark \cite{hendrycks2019benchmarking}.
+Additional implementation details for the attack procedures are provided in the supplementary material.\\